Our rest day at the North Downs Barn B&B started with a delicious breakfast at a well-stocked breakfast bar.

 Behind Eastgate House is the miniature Swiss Chalet that an actor friend gave to Dickens in 1864.
 This Chalet was originally assembled in the gardens of Dickens home, Gad’s Hill Place, but across a road.
 To ease access to the chalet and avoid this busy and muddy street, a tunnel was built connecting the two buildings.
 This became a great resource during the summer months and the author wrote many of his classic tales there.
 In 1960, the Chalet was moved near Eastgate House’s Dickens Museum as a tribute to the author.

-After a little tea and cake, we picked up dinner to take back to the B&B, where we spent a relaxing afternoon.
+After a late lunch of tea and cakes, we picked up dinner to take back to the B&B, where we spent a relaxing afternoon.